kewde/slate/source/index.md

 ## Decryption

 For each incoming message a node will attempt to decode the message with every owned address contained in the nodes white-list of addresses to receive messages on.

 To speed up the process and allow for any payload format the Message authentication code (MAC) is calculated for the generated shared secret key, if it does not match the MAC provided in the message, decryption will fail and the function ends.

-Detailed Procedure:
+**Detailed Procedure**

-• Get IV and R from the message block
+- Get *IV* and *R* from the message block
-• Get the private key k of the recipient used to decrypt.
+- Get the private key *k* of the recipient used to decrypt.
-• Generate shared secret key P using with private key k and public key R.
+- Generate shared secret key *P* using with private key *k* and public key *R*.
-◦ Elliptic Curve Diffie-Hellman
+  - Elliptic Curve Diffie-Hellman
-• Use the shared secret key P to generate the SHA512 hash H.
+- Use the shared secret key *P* to generate the SHA512 hash *H*.
-◦ Call the first 32 bytes of H key_e and the last 32 bytes key_m.
+  - Call the first 32 bytes of *H key_e* and the last 32 bytes *key_m*.
-• Calculate MAC' with HMACSHA256, using key_m as salt and hash of (time-stamp + destination + cipher text).
+- Calculate MAC' with HMACSHA256, using *key_m* as salt and hash of (time-stamp + destination + cipher text).
-• Compare MAC with MAC'.
+- Compare MAC with MAC'.
-◦ Return if not equal, decryption will fail.
+  - Return if not equal, decryption will fail.
-• Decrypt the encrypted payload with AES-256-CBC, using IV as initialization vector, key_e as decryption key.
+- Decrypt the encrypted payload with AES-256-CBC, using *IV* as initialization vector, *key_e* as decryption key.
-• Decompress message portion with lz4 if message is larger than 128 bytes.
+- Decompress message portion with lz4 if message is larger than 128 bytes.
-• If address and compact signature were included then verify the message Address and compact signature are not included when message is sent anonymously Strip the sender's public key and add it to the public key database.
+- If address and compact signature were included then verify the message Address and compact signature are not included when message is sent anonymously strip the sender's public key and add it to the public key database.

 ## Whitepaper